gnes-ai/gnes/tutorials/component-yaml-spec.md

 ## `parameters` specification

 The key-value pair defined in `parameters` is basically a map of the arguments defined in the constructor of `!CLS`.
-Let's look at the signature of the constructor `BasePytorchEncoder` as an example:
+Let's look at the signature of the constructor `TorchvisionEncoder` as an example:

 <table>
 <tr>